ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm-fw.md

 # Deploy from Red Hat Marketplace (airgap installation)
 {: #deploy-ocp-rhm-fw}

 The Red Hat Marketplace can be used to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 operator onto an OpenShift Container Platform 4.6+ cluster behind a firewall.
-This operator can then be used to deploy an instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console that can be used to deploy and manage the blockchain components on your network.
+This operator can then be used to deploy an instance of the Fabric Operations Console that can be used to deploy and manage the blockchain components on your network.
 These deployment instructions are only for installing {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric in an airgap environment.
 {: shortdesc}

 There are three ways to deploy the platform in an airgap environment: